livewire/livewire/docs/actions.md

 ### `$event`

-The `$event` magic variable is available for use within event listeners like `wire:click`.
-It gives you access to the actual JavaScript event that was triggered, allowing you to reference the triggering element and other relevant information.
+The `$event` action may be used within event listeners like `wire:click`.
+This action gives you access to the actual JavaScript event that was triggered, allowing you to reference the triggering element and other relevant information:

 ```html
 <input type="text" wire:keydown.enter="search($event.target.value)">